napari/docs/docs/plugins/virtual_environment_docs/2-deploying-your-plugin.md

 This is **far** easier if you already have an `sdist` published to PyPI.

+Updating your package on conda-forge: By default, when a new release is detected on PyPI, conda-forge bots will automatically make a pull requests to your `conda-forge/package-name-feedstock`, and the plugin maintainer must review, make changes, if needed,  and approve the pull request.

 ## Other topics in this series:
 * [Virtual environments](./1-virtual-environments.md)
 * [Version management](./3-version-management.md)